 Uganda is an excellent place to visit if you have an extended trip.
-It is travel friendly and very safe.
+It is travel-friendly and very safe.
 Locals are very nice, and we found Uganda to have some of the best local food in Africa.
 With limited time, don’t exclude Uganda albeit not having a major hub, it is just a quick flight from Nairobi.
-Uganda should be high on anyone’s list to go, it a a special place that many do not visit, but has some of the best landscape of all of Africa.
+Uganda should be high on anyone’s list to go, it’s a special place that many do not visit, but has some of the best landscape of all of Africa.

 At the time of writing, the Uganda Shilling was worth 3,374 to $1.
-While Shillings are the National currency, all parks and several areas for lodging price and accept USD.
-Rarely in Uganda does anyone accept credit cards, in particular no one at any of the National Parks.
+While Shillings are the National currency, all parks and several areas for lodging only accept USD.
+Rarely in Uganda does anyone accept credit cards, in particular, no one at any of the National Parks.
 Park fees also must be paid in cash.
 ATM’s are not readily available and only in bigger towns.

 Availability of supermarkets is primarily in the bigger towns.
 Small villages throughout the countryside will only have small markets with little available.
 What seems like the national dish of Uganda is the rolex.
-Not a watch, but hand rolled Chapat cooked street side with an omelette and tomato rolled inside is widely available.
-Chapat is 500 shillings and each egg is 500 shillings.
+Not a watch, but hand-rolled chapati cooked street side with an omelette and tomato rolled inside is widely available.
+Chapati is 500 shillings and each egg is 500 shillings.

 Hire a private 4×4 van for $80 per day to get a fun packed 10 to 12 days in Uganda.
 With more time, you can arrange for transport or take the public matatu bus.
 Hire with Bwindi Backpackers for a van with a large sunroof (not a pop top).
 Price excludes fuel and vehicle and driver entry to National Parks.

-If you are coming from Kenya to Uganda overland, it may make sense to do this itinerary in reverse, however this makes the most sense when coming from Kampala or from Rwanda.
-Check out the Gorilla’s in Bwindi Impenetrable Forest National Park, Lake Bunyoni, Queen Elizabeth for an epic river cruise, Murchison Falls for game drives and the Nile River, before a final stop to Mount Elgon and Sipi Falls.
+If you are coming from Kenya to Uganda overland, it may make sense to do this itinerary in reverse, however, this makes the most sense when coming from Kampala or from Rwanda.
+Check out the Gorilla’s in Bwindi Impenetrable Forest National Park, Lake Bunyoni, Queen Elizabeth for an epic river cruise, Murchison Falls for game drives and the Nile River, before a last stop to Mount Elgon and Sipi Falls.
 You will have an all around vacation filled with adventure.
-The Gorillas will be the highlight of the trip, but also enjoy some top notch Safari.
+The Gorillas will be the highlight of the trip, but also enjoy some top-notch Safari.

 2 Days: Bwindi to see the Mountain Gorillas